Acting and Movement

-In Acting and Movement courses, students (singers and repetiteurs) learn to become professional stage performers.
-They acquire improvising skills and get acquainted with acting methods; they learn to express themselves through movement and dance.
+Acting and Movement courses help students to become professional stage performers.
+Singers and repetiteurs develop improvising skills and get to know different acting methods; they learn to express themselves through movement and dance.
 At the end of the programme, students possess a range of tools to embody characters and emotions, and to communicate these to audiences.